-The most high-tech, advanced cancer radiation therapies available today are offered right here at Middlesex Hospital Cancer Center.
-We create customized treatment plans to optimize outcomes while minimizing exposure to healthy tissue, combining cutting-edge technology with a dedication to patient-centered care.
+The most high-tech, advanced cancer radiation therapies available today are offered right here at Middlesex Hospital Cancer Center, and our new Shoreline Cancer Center opening in the fall of 2017.
+We create and customize treatment plans to optimize outcomes while minimizing exposure to healthy tissue, combining cutting-edge technology with a dedication to patient-centered care.

 Therapies and Technology